grpc/proposal/A15-binary-logging.md

 // Implementations will not log the following entries, and this is
 // not to be treated as a truncation:
 // - entries handled by grpc that are not user visible, such as those
-//   that begin with 'grpc-' or keys like 'lb-token'
+//   that begin with 'grpc-' (with exception of grpc-trace-bin)
+//   or keys like 'lb-token'
 // - transport specific entries, including but not limited to:
 //   ':path', ':authority', 'content-encoding', 'user-agent', 'te', etc
-// - entries added for call credentials message Metadata {
+// - entries added for call credentials
+//
+// Implementations must always log grpc-trace-bin if it is present.
+// The pair will count towards the size limit, message Metadata {
   repeated MetadataEntry entry = 1;
 }